Why do some people say a lower dose of Suboxone is better? A nurse practitioner explains the thinking behind this common myth.

 Is there a limit to the Suboxone dose a provider will prescribe?

-In our practice, we do not prescribe more than 24 mg of buprenorphine per day because of the ceiling effect.
+In our practice, we usually do not prescribe more than 24 mg of buprenorphine per day because of the ceiling effect and because many states set that as the maximum allowable dose.
 Keeping the maximum dose at 24 mg of buprenorphine reduces the risks of diversion and results in a lower risk of overdose.
 Buprenorphine overdose on its own is very rare, but the risk of overdose is greatly increased when buprenorphine (especially at high doses) is combined with alcohol, benzodiazepines, or other opioids.
+(Note that there may be some individuals who are prescribed higher dosages, but 24 mg or lower is most common.)

 At Workit Health, our goal is for our patients to be on buprenorphine for 2 years.
 Studies show that those that have the best success, in the long run, are patients that have been on buprenorphine for 2 plus years.
 Of course, if a patient comes to us and requests to taper off sooner, we will never deny them this right.
 We believe in working collaboratively with our patients and want them to have a voice in their treatment and plan of care.